 This particular rhythmic dichotomy was so appealing that it wooed me to learn the composition in short order.

-Here’s the updated instruction and play through.
+Here’s the updated instruction:

 NOTE: In the B section, where there is a Development, I still use the same fingering in the triplet scale sequence as the beginning of section A–i.e. thumbs for every three notes.
 (NOT a 2 on the third triplet as indicated in the score in Part B, first measure)